20 off the Beaten Path Travel Destination Ideas

 Most tourists who go to Honduras are going for some diving and beach time in Roatan and the Bay Islands, home to the famed Coxen Hole.
 Other travelers head to the mainland, perhaps on a day trip or tour from next-door countries, to see the ruins of Copan (Copan Ruinas), which was formerly the capital of an ancient civilization.

-Plus, we don’t know anyone who has directly experienced crime in Honduras, and it’s very affordable, with prices for a night starting at around $10.
+Traveling in Honduras very affordable, with prices for a night starting at around $10 for hostels.

 Travel Destinations in Europe